-Minutes from the 1st JCR meeting of Epiphany Term 2017
+Minutes for the 3rd JCR meeting of Epiphany Term 2017

 Apologies are to be submitted to Jack Tellyn, JCR Chair, at JCRapologies@gmail.com or to the Exec Mailbox by the Dining Hall before 12 noon on the day of the meeting.

 These are available on the JCR Website